selimanac/defold-modplayer/README.md

 	* iOS: Long run.
 	* Windows: Short run.
 Tested with [Wine](https://www.winehq.org/)
 	* Android: Short run.
-	* Linux: I couldn't manage to have sound on VM.
+	* Linux: I couldn't manage to have sound on my VMs.
 But app is successfully load the files and run on Debian and Ubuntu

 ## Example